 Vegan pulled pork is often made from jackfruit or mushrooms due to their meaty texture.
 Occasionally carrots or lentils are used as well.

 More Vegan BBQ Recipes

-The tang of barbecue sauce is just so good, it makes you want to put it on everything!
+The tang of barbecue sauce is just so good, it makes you want to put it on more than just vegan pulled pork!
 These plant based recipes all have that sweet and savory flavor we all know and love:

 - BBQ Cauliflower Bites Bowl